opencad-community/OpenCAD-php/README.md

 Click [here for the wiki](https://github.com/StormlightTech/openCAD-php/wiki).

 # Disclosure of Fork
-This version of OpenCAD is baed on the original source from [Shane Gill](https://github.com/ossified/openCad).
+This version of OpenCAD is based on the original source from [Shane Gill](https://github.com/ossified/openCad).